gradle/gradle/design-docs/reporting.md

 the test task.

 ## Include test coverage summary in the dashboard report

-## Separate test report generation from test execution

-Split a `TestReport` task out of the `Test` task.
-The test report task "always runs after" the test task.

 ## Link to the API documentation in the dashboard report